Anne Arundel Community College

 If you plan to transfer general education requirements, have your official transcripts sent directly to the college's records and registration office.
 The official transcripts from all previously attended institutions of higher education must be submitted.

-Mandatory attendance at an information session is required prior to submitting the Medical Coding program application.
+Attendance at an information session is highly recommended prior to submitting the Medical Coding program application.
 Call 410-777-7310 for dates, times and locations, or view the schedule on AACC's online calendar.

 You must demonstrate eligibility for Academic Writing and Research 1 (ENG-101/ENG-101A).
 There are a number of ways this can be done.

-See an academic advisor for more information, or visit our Determine Placement page.
+See an academic advisor for information or visit our Determine Placement page.

 In order to register for Human Biology (BIO-231), applicants must be eligible for general education mathematics OR must successfully pass the Arithmetic Placement Test with a score of 27 or higher OR successfully pass Arithmetic (MAT-005) with a grade of B or better.
 Students choosing Anatomy and Physiology 1 (BIO-233) must be general mathematics eligible.